Driversnote-Dev/react-native-kontaktio/README.md

 	$ npm start
 	```

-3. Build the example and run it on your android device:
+3. Build the example and run it on your android device.
+The app will appear under the name `KontaktIoSimpleTest`:

 	```bash
 	$ react-native run-android